ReclaimTheWild/priv_wiki/demo/emojis.md

 ---
 layout: default
-title: Meï
+title: Emojis Demo
-summary: That one cool kid
-permalink: /profiles/mei
+permalink: /demo/emojis
-parent: User Profiles
+nav_exclude: true
 ---

-# Meï
+# Emojis Demo

 One cool kid. {% em twili %}

 {% raw %}
 The structure for emojis is the following :
 `{% emote emojiname %}`, or `{% em emojiname %}`
+Jumbo variants are available by replacing "em" with "jem".
 {% endraw %}

 The Emoji names are the following :